TheMuffinManRL/holbertonschool-shell/io_redirections_and_filters/README.md

 3-twofiles script - displays the content of /etc/passwd and /etc/hosts to the SO
 4-lastlines script - diplays the last 10 lines of /etc/passwd to the SO
 5-firstlines script - diplays the first 10 lines of /etc/passwd
+6-third_line script - displays the third line of the file iacta